KaoutharBousbaa1/AIProjects/README.md

     streamlit run streamlit_app.py
     ```
 Make sure to use a valid OpenAI key, and make sure to enable the Geocoding API in your Google Cloud Account, and to use a valid API key.

+## AI Music Generator
+The project involves creating music playlists using AI tools.
+It starts with generating multiple songs on the Udio platform.
+A script is written to connect the individual songs into a cohesive playlist, which is outputted in MP3 format.
+Text lyrics, potentially obtained through Whisper-1, are then transformed into prompts that encapsulate the imagery, mood, and vibes of the songs.
+These prompts are fed into DALL·E to generate corresponding images.
+Finally, the project combines the playlist with the generated images to create an MP4 file, resulting in a visually beautiful music experience.
+To run the project:
+* Generate AI music via Udio platform.
+You can sign up [here](https://www.udio.com/)
+* Open the termianl and navigate to the folder
+* run the following coommands:
+    ```sh
+    playlist.py
+    ```
+    ```sh
+    python playlist_images.py
+    ```
+Make sure to use a valid OpenAI key.